USFWS/secas/_posts/2023-08-30-Integrating-rivercane-as-Indigenous-Traditional-Ecological-Knowledge-into-the-Southeast-Conservation-Blueprint.md

   <figcaption>Fellows Alyssa Quan, Levi West, and Jennifer Byram meet with Roger Cain, a rivercane expert from the United Keetoowah Band of Cherokee Indians.</figcaption>
 </figure>

 Levi, Alyssa, and Jennifer will be presenting more on their fellowship work at the next Third Thursday Web Forum on September 21st, so stay tuned for more info on the rivercane project!
-You can also check out [the recording of the February Third Thurdsay Web Forum](https://www.youtube.com/watch?v=o6ORbCeodAA), which featured Roger Cain, to learn more about rivercane's ecological and cultural significance and ongoing tribally led restoration efforts.
+You can also check out [the recording of the February Third Thursday Web Forum](https://www.youtube.com/watch?v=o6ORbCeodAA), which featured Roger Cain, to learn more about rivercane's ecological and cultural significance and ongoing tribally led restoration efforts.

 **Webinar connection information:**
 - **Date:** September 21st